amrvac/amrvac/doc/par.md

 with care, obviously, and are only useful for testing source terms or to save computations when fluxes are known to be zero.

+The `typepred1` array is only used when `time_integrator='twostep'` and specifies the predictor step discretization, again per level (so _nlevelshi_ strings must be set).
+By default, it contains _typepred1=20*'default'_ (default value _nlevelshi=20_), and it then deduces e.g. that 'cd' is predictor for 'cd', 'hancock' is predictor for both 'tvdlf' and 'tvdmu'.
+Check its default behavior in the _mod_input_output.t_ module.
+Thus `typepred1` need not be defined in most cases, however `flux_scheme` should always be defined if methods other than 'tvdlf' are to be used.

 ### Limiter type {#par_typelimiter}

 For the TVDLF and TVD-MUSCL methods different limiter functions can be defined